Ret. Gen. Kelly 'reviewing' White House troops

 It’s not surprising that a four-star retired Marine general would begin his tenure "surveying the troops," so to speak, and getting to know the strengths — and weaknesses — of his new team.

-Stephen Miller’s feisty turn at the briefing podium last week sparked gleeful speculation among some insiders, but a move to lead the communications team would amount to a de facto demotion for the controversial senior policy adviser.
-A different potential option?
-David Lapan.
+Stephen Miller’s feisty turn at the briefing podium last week sparked gleeful speculation among some insiders, but a move to lead the communications team would amount to a de facto demotion for Miller, a senior policy adviser.

-Three sources familiar with the discussions say his name has been floated for the position.
-Lapan, a former public affairs officer for the Department of Defense, has a relationship with Kelly.
-He’s currently the spokesperson at the Department of Homeland Security, and declined to comment on any future roles.
+Another option, according to three sources familiar with the discussions, is David Lapan, a former public affairs officer for the Department of Defense, who has a relationship with Kelly.
+He’s currently the spokesman at the Department of Homeland Security, and declined to comment on any future roles.

-The White House did not responded to a request for comment about Kelly’s review.
+The White House did not respond to a request for comment about Kelly’s review.

 As for who will replace Kelly at DHS: Two administration sources said the White House is not racing to fill the position.
 While the officials said the White House wants a strong leader in the critical role, many inside the West Wing believe Elaine Duke is doing a fine job in the interim.